balena-io-modules/balena-procbots/docresources/SyncBot/syncbot-readme.md

 knows which user's 1-1 history to search for details.
 In future this could become configurable, in a similar way to flows.

-#### Flowdock is quizzed for token

-Flowdock will search the 1-1 history of a user for a phrase that matches "My {service} token is blah", returning blah

 #### Error reporting

 Errors, where possible, are reported in the originating thread as whispers.